fszale/school-of-titans/docs/tools.md

 # Tools of Titans
 ### Systems over Goals
+A goal is a clearly defined objective that a person wants to achieve.
+A system is a process which facilitates progress towards a goal.

+Goal focused people often experience an emotional roller-coaster depending on whether the goal is achieved or not.
+Systems oriented people succeed every time they apply the process towards a goal.

+Systems win in the long run.

+One of the best examples of a system based approach is reflected in Amazon's management leadership practices.
+Their system facilitates a relentless forward progress towards objectives.
+It continues to scale exceptionally well, Amazon's present size of the organization, market share, product differentiation and customer loyalty are at unprecedented levels and continue to grow.

+James Clear (author of ["Atomic Habits"](https://www.amazon.com/Atomic-Habits-Proven-Build-Break/dp/0735211299)) has an excellent post about goals vs systems [here](https://jamesclear.com/goals-systems).
+Scott Adams (author of "Dilbert") has also written an excellent post about goals vs systems [here](https://www.scottadamssays.com/2013/11/18/goals-vs-systems/).

+For an excellent introduction to the Amazon management system please read ["The Amazon Management System: The Ultimate Digital Business Engine That Creates Extraordinary Value for Both Customers and Shareholders"](https://www.amazon.com/Amazon-Management-System-Extraordinary-Shareholders-ebook/dp/B081S5YPK8) book.

 ### Fasting
 - Do you feel sluggish after your meals?
 - Is your brain a bit foggy at times?